 - Research and watch the investments made.

-- Diversify your investments for added advantages of higher earning at lower risks.
+- Diversify your investments for the added advantages of higher earnings at lower risks.

 - Consider your tax situation.